Skip to main content

 If an institution achieves basic accreditation, it will be eligible for the maturity-based graded level accreditation, which includes a five-level ranking system.
 The maturity-based graded levels will emphasize learning outcomes, educational effectiveness and data-backed improvements.

-The updates also include alignment with the NEP 2020, including flexibility, multidisciplinary education, digital learning and multilingualism.
+The updates also include alignment with the National Education Policy (NEP) 2020, including flexibility, multidisciplinary education, digital learning and multilingualism.
 These changes have been established to prove the quality of education provided by institutions.

 NAAC accreditation is moving from a paper-heavy, episodic exercise to a tech-driven, continuous and AI-verified quality monitoring system.
 With this new framework in place, campus institutions must ensure they are keeping pace with how they’re using digital learning and AI.

-Keep reading to learn about some of the relevant updates and how your institution can adjust its strategy—including the role your learning management system (LMS) will play—to achieve accreditation.
+Keep reading to learn about some of the relevant updates and how your institution can adjust its strategy—including the role your learning management system (LMS) can play—to achieve accreditation.

 Use of AI and Digital Technology

-Here are some of the ways the accreditation is going digital with its evaluations:
+Here are some of the ways the accreditation will go digital with its evaluations:

 • Fully digital data submissions